-You should have your pet’s dental status examined annually by your vet during a check-up or vaccination.
+You should have your cat's dental status examined annually by your vet during a check-up or vaccination.
 A general veterinary practice can examine for periodontitis, remove tartar and polish the teeth.
 If there are any dental abnormalities that require further diagnosis or treatment, the vet will refer your animal to a specialist veterinary dentist.

-Recognising toothache in dogs and cats
+Recognising toothache in cats

-If your dog or cat has toothache or other tooth problems, you should bring it to the vet.
+If your cat has toothache or other tooth problems, you should bring it to the vet.
 Bad breath is usually noticed first, which arises from sulphurous gases produced during bacterial protein breakdown.
 The covering of the tooth root can be permanently destroyed by the progressive inflammation.
 Another alarm signal frequently reported by veterinary dentists is excessive salivation.
 Problems with eating despite a good appetite and chewing on one side also indicate dental symptoms.
 These pains are usually caused by inflamed gums, receding gums and exposed tooth necks.

 Cats at the dentist – frequent problems